patrice-conil/restdoc-helper/restdoc-helper-plugin/src/site/markdown/README.md

 ## Overview

-The main goal of this project is to simplify the documentation process of your RESTFul services by combining hand-written using [Asciidoctor][3] docs, [Swagger static docs][1] generated docs or [Spring REST Docs][10] generated docs.
+The main goal of this project is to simplify the documentation process of your RESTFul services by combining hand-written using [Asciidoctor][3] docs, [Springfox static docs][1] generated docs or [Spring REST Docs][10] generated docs.
 Restdoc helper is a Maven plugin that generates [Asciidoctor][3] files and  [FieldDescriptors][7] from [Swagger 2][6] annotations

 The purpose of [Spring REST Docs][10] is to document your API with auto-generated snippets produced with [Spring MVC Test][4].